zenstruck/signed-url-bundle/README.md

 to intercept and provide a friendly message to the user.
 Additionally, single-use URL verification is not possible.

-This features needs to be enabled:
+This feature needs to be enabled:

 ```yaml
 # config/packages/zenstruck_signed_url.yaml